ippontech/blog-usa/posts/go-cli-from-scratch.md

 * Friendly messaging and instructions
 * Adding new subcommands
 * Adding subcommand specific flags
-* Wiring up a subcommands together
+* Wiring up subcommands together

-The next few steps will move faster since we're just repeating the same steps to add more functionallity to our CLI.
+The next few steps will move faster since we're just repeating the same steps to add more functionality to our CLI.

 ### Add our Add Command

-Next we'll introduce the functionallity to store templates for use.
+Next, we'll introduce the functionality to store templates for use.
 To keep this simple we'll just be keeping a copy of a given template in a specific folder.

 As I mentioned we'll just repeat a few similar steps for each new function.
-I'll start focusing on the repetitive and steps and more on the differences.
+I'll start focusing on the repetitive steps and more on the differences.
 We'll start by defining the usage messaging:

 ```go
 // add.go